CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template/README.md

 - **Minimum Version**: 4.4+
 - **Download**: [MongoDB Community Server](https://www.mongodb.com/try/download/community)
 - **Connection**: Default connection is `mongodb://localhost:27017` in all `appsettings.json` and `appsettings.Development.json` files.
 If you change the default port while installing MongoDB server, remember to update the connection in appsettings files as well.
+- **Run as service**: The MongoDB server needs to be running as a service on your server or PC.
 - **⚠️ Important**: For security reasons, do not use the default connection in production and use username/password authentication for your MongoDB connection

 #### QdrantDB